 Founded in 2009, RelPro Inc. is a New York based software enterprise that aggregates online relationship intelligence for business professionals.
 The core product is a SaaS web app that empowers B2B sales and marketing managers to quickly find accurate, real-time prospects to efficiently identify connections, deepen their understanding and strengthen professional relationships.
-Currently, it has …
+Through our collaboration, it has …

 Relpro has been named to G2 Crowd's High Performer's List for Fall 2017 and Winter 2019.

 I joined Relpro Inc as a UI/UX Designer in September 2017, when there were only two designers including me.
 In this case, I was lucky to lead the UX design work in every project from its initial concept generation to launch.
 Under the mentorship of our Head of Technology Raaj and the whole tech team, I was able to learn the way to design new features from 0 to 1 and iterate the features from 1 to 100.
 As a UI/UX Designer, I...

 Analyzed users' behaviors through our back-end admin app

 Conducted Heuristic Evaluation for the entire product

 Ideated 3-4 design proposals for each project